 Food and Drink in Sydney

-While barbecue remains the quintessential Australian food experience, expect to find a variety of other options – from casual to fine dining – while in Sydney.
-Seafood is an integral part of the cuisine; Australia is one giant island, after all.
+While barbecue remains the quintessential Australian food experience, expect to find a variety of other options.
+Sydney offers both casual and fine dining, seafood is also an integral part of the cuisine; Australia is one giant island, after all.
 Some specialties include rock oysters, Barramundi (a freshwater fish), and Moreton Bay bugs (a shellfish).
 Another food staple is “bush tucker,’ or Australia’s endemic flora and fauna.
 It is usually lean and quite delicious.
 Additionally, kangaroo meat has been growing in popularity in the past two decades.
 Steak and prawns are still the most prominently featured items on the menu.
 For your dining experience, expect to come across both self-service eateries and restaurants with table service.
 Bistros, cafés, family-style restaurants and pub lunches offer good food at reasonable prices.
 Most restaurants and hotels are licensed to serve alcohol.
 Some restaurants allow guests to bring their own alcohol and are called ‘BYO’ restaurants

 As for drinks, Australia’s wine industry has blossomed in recent years.
 Some of the more popular wineries include Coonawarra, Clare Valley, and Barossa Valley.
 Beer is not hard to find in Australia and is served in either a ‘schooner’ of 425mL or a ‘middy’ of 285mL.
 You can probably find a classic pint in most bars, though.
 Coffee is a bit of a national obsession, so you will certainly be able to get a very good cup throughout the city.
 Incidentally, many wineries, breweries, and distilleries are open for public visits and tastings.